cosmo-ray/yirl/README.md

 * add an hex map
 * add any other cool widget
 * use vulkan/gl
+* make a raycasting module
+* 8086 emulator module
+* BASIC emulator module
 * fix all broken stuff in ncurses
-* add lisp or any other script language support
+* add any language support
-* add a tetris module or any other cool game template module
+* add any cool game template module